LLNL/mhysa/doc/Examples.md

 \b weno.inp (optional)
 \include 2D/NavierStokes2D/InertiaGravityWave/weno.inp
+\b Note: \a no_limiting is set to 1, i.e., since this is a smooth problem, WENO limiting is turned off, and the spatial discretization uses a 5th order polynomial.

 To generate \b initial.inp (initial solution), compile and run the following code in the run directory.